 She has been a primary developer, product manager, digital director, and technical architect on websites for governmental agencies, state and local non-profit organizations, membership groups, and e-commerce for organizations including GIST Network for the U.S. Department of State, Green America, Ashoka Changemakers, Castro Valley Sanitary District, the West Contra Costa Integrated Waste Management Authority, The Sperm Bank of California, Art With Impact, and the Princeton Southern Ocean Carbon and Climate Observations and Modeling project.
 She started out in the Bay Area doing sites for Head over Heels Gymnastics Emeryville, San Francisco End of Life Network, and other community groups.

 A frequent blogger, she published Fifty-one Ways to Build your Community of Clients Online (2008), Social Networking for Women in Business (2009) and Thirty Steps to Starting your Green Business (2010).
-She also publishes Drupal-related training articles and has been a featured speaker at Lesbians Who Tech, Women in Tech Summit, DrupalCampHawaii, Podcamp Hawaii, Young Women Social Entrepreneurs, and the Young Nonprofit Professionals Network.
+She also publishes Drupal-related training articles and has been a featured speaker at Women Who Code, Lesbians Who Tech, Women in Tech Summit, DrupalCampHawaii, and Podcamp Hawaii.

 Earn While You Learn - Professional Credits